bairul6154/github-tutorial/README.md

 ---
 ## Rolling Back Changes

-Rolling back changes means if you can undo what you've done.
+Rolling back changes means you can undo what you've done.
 If you unintentionally _added_ a file, there is a way to undo that.
 There is a way to _undo_ any add, commit, and push that you've made.

 * Use `git checkout` followed by file name to **undo changes** you've made when editing a file in the working directory.
   * Using this will undo **all** the changes you've made to the file since the **last add**.